Edgar-Donk/edgar-donk.github.io/README.md

 ## 02 Simple Style Changes

-We can change the colours, width, font and relief of named elements.
-Instead of using property options on each widget, we will use the Style module together with relevant component and element names.
-The first task is to determine our access path.
+Usin named elements we can change the colours, width, font and relief of our widget.
+Instead of using property options on each widget, we use the Style module together with relevant component and element names.
+The first task is to determine the relevant elements of our widget.

-The dependancies of the main queries to find out the element properties are as follows:- Widget name
+The dependancies of the queries to find out the elements and their properties are as follows:- 1 Widget name
 ````
---> class name (widget.winfo_class)
+--> 2 class name (widget.winfo_class)
---> component name (Style.layout)
+--> 3 component name (Style.layout)
---> element name (Style.element_options)
+--> 4 element name (Style.element_options)
---> element value (Style.lookup)
+--> 5 element value (Style.lookup)
 ````
 Each dependancy relies on the information gained from the previous enquiry.
 Once the queries are set up with an interactive session running with Style you may be able to short circuit one or more steps.

-If we take the button widget as a first example run the following queries interactively in Python.
+If we use the button widget as a first example run the following queries interactively in Python.
 Find the class name:-
 ```
 import ttk
 >>> s = ttk.Style()
 >>> s.theme_use('classic')
->>> b = ttk.Button(None, text='Yo')
+>>> b = ttk.Button(None, text='Yo') # step 1 widget name
 >>> bClass = b.winfo_class()
 >>> bClass
 'TButton'